 - Asks: Who will carry out the planned tactics?
 When?
 What resources must be provided?
 What are the necessary next steps needed for the tactic or initiative to succeed?

 - Defined: Performance measures describe achievement of targets relevant to each objective.

 - Asks: What are the measures and results that will indicate the strategy, tactic and actions are moving forward successfully?

 Now that you are familiar with the basic definitions involved in strategic planning, you're ready to begin developing a plan of your own leading to a defined set of trackable items.
-Many people have found that an investment in technology such as lien tracking software is essential to making the collection and reporting of key data simple and easy.
-MyGov would enjoy the opportunity to learn more about you and help you to implement a system leading to efficiency and effectiveness in a Citizen Engagement Program.
+Many people have found that an investment in technology such as business license software is essential to making the collection and reporting of key data simple and easy.
+MyGov would enjoy the opportunity to learn more about you and help you to implement a system leading to efficiency and effectiveness.